minhntruong/x16/sprites-for-newbies/Intro-To-Sprites-For-The-Complete-Newbie.md

 ## Awesome!
 Let's do some sprites! ##

-If you look at the [VERA Programmer's Reference](https://github.com/commanderx16/x16-docs/blob/master/VERA%20Programmer's%20Reference.md), under the  [Internal Address Space](https://github.com/commanderx16/x16-docs/blob/master/VERA%20Programmer's%20Reference.md#internal-address-space) section, you might notice that these address ranges have something to do with sprites:
+If you look at the [VERA Programmer's Reference](https://github.com/commanderx16/x16-docs/blob/master/VERA%20Programmer's%20Reference.md), under the  [Internal Address Space](https://github.com/commanderx16/x16-docs/blob/master/VERA%20Programmer's%20Reference.md#internal-address-space) section, you'll notice that these address ranges have something to do with sprites:

 | Address Range   | Description       |
 |-----------------|-------------------|
 | $F4000 - $F400F | Sprite Registers  |
 | $F5000 - $F53FF | Sprite Attributes |

-### Dollar-F-4-thousand? ###
+### F-4-thousand Dollars? ###

-Close!
 It's actually pronounced Hex-F-4-thousand.
 Hexadecimal is another way to write the numbers you've known all these years.
 Instead of counting with 10 digits, hexadecimal counts with 16 digits.
 So, it's 0-1-2-3-4-5-6-7-8-9-A-B-C-D-E-F. It's a bit closer to how computers store data, so programmers like this system.

 Let's break down $F4000 to see what it's all about: